 Reference Images for Craftsmanship

 The majority of craftsmanship competitions require reference images for judging.
-Even if it’s not required, prepare several images of your character/source material to take to your judging appointment.
-Bring multiple images, showing your costume from a variety of angles, so you can explain where you recreated it exactly and why you made any changes you did.
+Even if it’s not required, bring multiple images of your character/source material/inspiration to your judging appointment, showing a variety of angles, so you can demonstrate your accuracy or explain your concept.
 If your character goes through multiple costumes, make sure you bring references that are true to the version of the costume you have created.

 A few cons allow entries to send references in advance, either by email or handing them in at registration.
 Even if you turned in a picture, be sure to take printed materials along with you.
 You never know if the process might break down somewhere — someone could lose the image, or the staff printer might be low on toner and print the colors incorrectly, etc. Take total responsibility for your own presentation.

-Things you may wish to include along with your reference images might be notes on the patterns you used, any mechanical schematics or test models, fabric samples, a list of what you made for the costume, etc. All of this fits in a small folder or binder for easy organization.
+Things you may wish to include along with your reference images might be notes on the patterns you used, sketches or breakdowns, any mechanical schematics or test models, fabric samples, a list of what you made for the costume, progress pictures, or anything you think might be helpful to the judges in understanding the work you did.
+All of this fits in a small folder or binder for easy organization.

 If your skit relies upon a thorough knowledge of your source material or another pop culture source, you may want to reconsider.
 Not everyone browses YouTube or 4chan, or watches your favorite television show, or knows the running gags from your favorite anime.
-(Example: “Family reunion” jokes aren’t funny if your audience or judge isn’t familiar with Final Fantasy VII: Advent Children.)
+(Example: “Family reunion” jokes aren’t funny if your audience isn’t familiar with Final Fantasy VII.)
 It’s usually best to focus on archetypes and widely-accessible humor, rather than a single source.
-If you’re not sure if your skit works for someone who hasn’t seen the show, try it out on someone who is not familiar with your source material, or even someone who isn’t a huge anime fan.
+If you’re not sure if your skit is accessible, try it out on someone who is not familiar with your source material.
 If they laugh in the right places, your skit is funny.
 If they’re left staring and saying, “Whaaa…?” you might need a rewrite.

 If your performance is a musical, make sure that it still has a plot; dance-offs and musical conversations, played straight, generally lose audience interest after thirty seconds or so.
 Develop it or use it with other elements rather than standing alone.
 If you are doing a dance/musical number, make sure you rehearse, and use creative blocking to make it a visually-interesting presentation.